kyma-project/kyma-metrics-collector/docs/contributor/README.md

 KMC fetches the amount of the following resource types from the SKR APIServer:
 - node type - using the labeled machine type, KMC maps how much memory and CPU the node provides and maps it to an amount of CPU.
 - storage - for every storage, KMC determines the provisioned GB value.
-- services - not in use at the moment
+- services - this resource type is not used currently, it's dropped after fetching

 ## EDP interface